oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/task_sequences_parallel_loops/README.md

 The behavior of the naive implementation using a sequence of loops is compared with an implementation using task sequences to schedule the loops to run in parallel below.

 When you write code containing a sequence of loops, each loop in the sequence must wait for the previous loop in the sequence to fully complete.
 This results in long execution time and poor occupancy of the FPGA datapath.
-Observe in the following graphic that it takes many hundreds of clock cycles or approximately 344 clock cycles* before the output pipe `IDPipeOut` produces any output:
+Observe in the following diagram that it takes many hundreds of clock cycles or approximately 344 clock cycles* before the output pipe `IDPipeOut` produces any output:

 ![](assets/simulation_naive.png)

 Task sequences allow you to schedule loops to run in parallel, so data quickly flows through sequences of loops.
 A consumer loop can process an output as soon as a producer loop produces it, without waiting for the whole producer loop to finish executing.
-Observe in the following graphic that the output pipe `IDPipeOut` produces results almost immediately in approximately 3 clock cycles*:
+Observe in the following diagram that the output pipe `IDPipeOut` produces results almost immediately in approximately 3 clock cycles*:

 ![](assets/simulation_task_sequence.png)
 *modelsim is configured with 1 clock cycle = 1ns

->**Note**: This is only possible when the loops process data in the same order.
+>**Note**: This is possible only when the loops process data in the same order.
 That is, the first piece of data the second loop consumes should be the first piece of data produced by the first loop.
 Converting loops to task sequences and executing them in parallel will not help performance if the first piece of data consumed by the second loop is the last piece of data produced by the first loop, because then the second loop requires the first loop to completely finish.

 ### Code Example